UnitreeSupport/Unitree_Docs/README.md

 # For better support please join Slack
 https://join.slack.com/t/robotdogs/shared_invite/zt-1fvixx89u-7T79~VxmDYdFSIoTnSagFQ

-Learn about the things Unitree Support doesn't want you to learn about such at MIT Cheetah https://web.archive.org/web/20230310051512/https://github.com/UnitreeSupport/Unitree_Docs/issues/1
+Learn about the things Unitree Support doesn't want you to learn about such as MIT Cheetah https://web.archive.org/web/20230310051512/https://github.com/UnitreeSupport/Unitree_Docs/issues/1

 or how to do the Backflip shown in the marketing videos!